Gambling Laws and the State of Online Poker in of Maine

 2021 Update: Can I Play Online Poker in Maine?

-It was a roller coaster of emotions for online gaming in Maine this year.
+It was a roller coaster of emotions for online gaming in Maine last year.
 Lawmakers discussed online poker, but proposed no bill.
 There was an online sports betting bill though.
 LD 533, a wide-ranging bill that would legalize sports betting in the state, passed through the house and the senate voted 19-15 vote to approve it on June 18, 2019.

 Maine Gov. Janet Mills had 10 days to vote on the bill, but decided to take no action.
 The bill was pushed to the next session and Mills vetoed the bill on Jan.
 10, 2020.
 She told the Bangor Daily News that she was unsure that Mainers wanted to expand online gaming.